 I am running the world’s first neonatal trial where all trial processes have been integrated into existing electronic patient record systems, which seeks to determine the best way to feed very preterm babies when they are receiving a blood transfusion.
 By making research simple and efficient, my ambition is to continually improve the quality of care we provide to our most fragile patients.

 Dr Niina Kolehmainen, Reader in Allied Child Health, Theme Lead Reproduction, Development and Child Health, Newcastle University

 (Job title at the start of the programme: Dr Niina Kolehmainen, Senior Clinical Lecturer, Newcastle University)

 Niina is an allied health clinician scientist, and her priority is to lead internationally significant research into early life physical activity behaviour as a way to prevent long-term health conditions related to inactivity (e.g. diabetes, depression and dementia).
 With training in public health, health services research, behaviour change, implementation science, and allied health, Niina integrates a wide range of perspectives to her research and collaborates with colleagues across disciplines.
 She describes herself as particularly strong at seeing connections and creating something new from them, and from the FLIER programme she hopes tools that enable her to move into spaces that facilitate this.

 Niina’s research requires her to lead activities that span the traditional boundaries of health, life sciences and technology.
-She believes this is most likely to be effective through strong cross-sector collaborations and working with diverse, innovative teams to test and implement ideas.
+She believes this is most likely to be effective through strong cross-sector collaborations and working with diverse, innovative teams to develop, test and implement ideas.
 From the FLIER, she is particularly looking for access to a wider mental, social and physical space where she can come together with others to think through and constructively challenge, discuss, and debate ideas.

 Professor Richard Mellanby, Professor of Comparative Medicine, University of Edinburgh